dask/dask-blog/_posts/2020-11-12-deconvolution.md

 [Last year](https://blog.dask.org/2019/08/09/image-itk) we experimented with Dask/ITK/Scikit-Image to perform large scale image analysis on a stack of 3D images.
 Specifically, we looked at deconvolution, a common method to _deblur_ images.
 Now, a year later, we return to these experiments with a better understanding of how Dask and CuPy can interact, enhanced serialization methods, and support from the open-source community.
+This post looks at the
+following:

+1. Implementing a common deconvolution method for CPU + GPU
+2. Leveraging Dask to perform deconvolution on a larger dataset
+3. Exploring the results with the Napari image viewer

 Image Analysis Redux
 --------------------